Internectio/Locuscraft/README.md

 Users can go to the entry page for one of their interests and filter and sort posts within that interest in the same fashion.

+Users can also save posts to view or share later.
+This is under the options for the post.

 ####Tasks

 All tasks require the completion of some sort of work on the part of the user.
 Tasks come in two forms: community tasks and goals.